plotly/plotly.github.io/_posts/2015-08-13-how-sharing-works-in-plotly.md

 **Secret**: Anyone with the secret link can view it.
 It will not appear in the Plotly feed, your profile, or search engines.
 If it is embedded inside a webpage or an IPython notebook, anybody viewing that page will see it.
 You do not need to be logged in to view it. | ![Private share link](/static/images/how-sharing-works-in-plotly/private-share-link.png)  | ![Shared plot](/static/images/how-sharing-works-in-plotly/share-plot.png)

-###Private share links
+###Secret links

-A secret link is a private link which can be viewed by anybody with the private link URL.
+A secret link is a private link which can be viewed by anybody with the URL.
 Private URLs are long, obfuscated URLs that are practically impossible to guess.
 Anybody who has a private URL can view the graph.
 They don't need a Plotly account and they don't need to log in.

 From the **Organize** app you can click on the **Share** button